skeeto/skeeto.github.com/_posts/2024-04-14-Speculations-on-arenas-and-custom-strings-in-C-.markdown

 capable of writing such a definition from scratch, though both are probably too busy.

-**Update**: One of those experts, Jonathan Müller, kindly reached out to say that [a static cast is sufficient][fwd].
+**Update 1**: One of those experts, Jonathan Müller, kindly reached out to say that [a static cast is sufficient][fwd].
 This is easy to do:

 ```c++